anoma/nspec/docs/system_architecture/state/resource_machine/action.md

 - $\Pi: \{ \pi: PS.Proof\}$ is a set of proofs.
 - $app\_data: \{(k, (d, deletion\_criterion)): k \in \mathbb{F}_{key}, d \subseteq \mathbb{F}_{d}\}$ contains application-specific data needed to create resource logic proofs.
 The deletion criterion field is described [here](./rm_def/storage.md#data-blob-storage).

-Actions define the proof context: a proof created in the context of an action assumed to have guaranteed access only to the resources associated with the action.
+Actions partition the state change induced by a transaction and limit the resource logics evaluation context: proofs created in the context of an action assumed to have guaranteed access only to the resources associated with the action.
 A resource is said to be *associated with an action* if resource's commitment or nullifier is present in the action's $cms$ or $nfs$ correspondingly.
 A resource is said to be *consumed in the action* for a valid action if its nullifier is present in the action's $nfs$ set.
 A resource is said to be *created in the action* for a valid action if its commitment is present in the action's $cms$ set.

+> Unlike transactions, actions don't have an explicit notion of balance associated with them and are not required to be balanced.

 ## Proofs
 Each action refers to a set of resources to be consumed and a set of resources to be created.
 Creation and consumption of a resource requires a set of proofs that attest to the correctness of the proposed action.
 There are two proof types associated with each action: